craigxchen/craigxchen.github.io/reading.md

 A list of books I've read, from 2018 onwards.

 ### Currently reading:
-Me Talk Pretty One Day - David Sedaris
+The Master and Margarita - Mikhail Bulgakov

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- The Stranger - Albert Camus

+- Me Talk Pretty One Day - David Sedaris

 - *Stoner - John Williams*

 - The Fantasy Bond - Robert Firestone